ABHIGYAN-MOHANTA/GitHub-Practise/README.md

 git checkout <name of branch> (to switch branch to new branch) in this new branch make your changes if you are satisfied with your changes, switch back to main branch and git merge <name of branch to be merged>

+now to work on someone else' repo, fork it and work on it and then make a pull request